optakt/optakt.github.io/content/flare/consensus.md

 It is Byzantine Fault tolerant, permissionless consensus that aims to produce a global consistent totally-ordered log of records, which is the finalized blockchain state at any time.
 Network can tolerate up to `f` faulty nodes for total number of network participants `2f+1`.

-The database is a distributed ledger without a center of control.
+The database is a distributed ledger.
 Each node generates its own sequence of blocks and all nodes collectively write history to a DAG structure that acts as an underlying representation of a distributed ledger current state.

 Nodes that can validate blocks published on the distributed ledger are known as validator nodes.